 New Hampshire Department of Environmental Services (NHDES)

-Grants to New Hampshire nonprofit organizations, governmental agencies, and environmental entities for projects that protect and restore the State's waterways.
+Grants to New Hampshire nonprofit organizations, governmental agencies, and environmental entities for projects that protect and restore water resources across the state.
 Applicants must contact the funding source prior to submitting a mandatory pre-proposal.
 Funding is intended to support projects that address watershed pollution and improve water quality by measurable means.

 GrantWatch ID#: 130652

 Although there is no minimum or maximum limit on project budgets and grant requests, NHDES typically selects five to eight projects each year.

 Governor and Council approved projects may begin in May.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.